 University of Illinois Graduate College - Diffenbaugh Fellowships for Students from Missouri

 The Diffenbaugh Fellowship Fund, established in 1976 by Harry J. Diffenbaugh, supports graduate students at the University of Illinois at Urbana-Champaign who are or were residents of the State of Missouri.
+The fellowship provides one year of support.

 - Applicants must be University of Illinois graduate students who are or were residents of the State of Missouri.
 The fellowship is open to all legal residents of the State of Missouri as well as to any graduate of a high school, college, or university located in the State of Missouri.